official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

    Supported Modsets & Maps
    ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   | Antistasi is compatible with different modsets as well as maps and of course there are different playable and AI Factions available with each modset.
+   Antistasi is compatible with different modsets as well as maps and of course there are different playable and AI Factions available with each modset.
-   | In the past the selection of the Factions was hard coded into the mission, which prevented the player to have any direct option to change who to play against.
+   In the past the selection of the Factions was hard coded into the mission, which prevented the player to have any direct option to change who to play against.
-   | With the release of Antistasi 3.0.0 we have integrated all maps as well as a new Antistasi Setup GUI which at the start of a campaign gives you the option to select from all available Factions to change your enemies and more to your likings.
+   With the release of Antistasi 3.0.0 we have integrated all maps as well as a new Antistasi Setup GUI which at the start of a campaign gives you the option to select from all available Factions to change your enemies and more to your liking.

-   | Whilst modsets and maps can be combined as you wish, we suggest to only load the mods for the Factions you want to play with and not simply load all mods that are compatible.
+   Whilst modsets and maps can be combined as you wish, we suggest to only load the mods for the Factions you want to play with and not simply load all mods that are compatible.

    .. dropdown:: Factions